Buying a home

 Personal loan debt reduces the amount of income you have to service a home loan, in turn potentially lowering your borrowing capacity.
 Personal loans also often have higher interest rates.
 If a variable interest rate is attached to your loan, lenders may also add on a buffer to allow for future interest rate rises.

-Apart from a home, a car is likely to be one of the single biggest purchases you make.
-Because of this, a car loan can often be a convenient solution.
-For Suncorp Bank Secured Car Loans, we use the vehicle you’re buying as security for the loan.
-Secured loans usually offer lower interest rates than loans that are unsecured as the loan represents a lower risk to the lender.
+Secured car loans usually offer lower interest rates than unsecured personal loans as the loan represents a lower risk to the lender.
 This means that while a secured car loan will still affect your borrowing capacity, it might not have as big an impact as an unsecured personal loan.

 On the flip side of this, a fully paid off car loan can help your application.
 Demonstrating you were able to always make your car loan repayments on time could make your home loan application stronger.